GSA/automate.fedramp.gov/content/about/what-is-oscal.md

 ---
 # What is OSCAL?

-OSCAL is a collection of data models.
-These data models define a specific way of representing system security information as structured data that makes it easier for a computer to process.
+OSCAL is a collection of data models, built and maintained through community engagement facilitated by NIST.

+The OSCAL data models define a specific way of representing system security data in a structured way that makes it is easy for a computer to process.
 OSCAL currently provides seven data models described below.

 ## 1. Catalog